CrazyCloudCraft/wikitest/Hook-into-PlaceholderAPI.md

         if (Bukkit.getPluginManager().getPlugin("PlaceholderAPI") != null) {
             /*
-             * We register the EventListeneres here, when PlaceholderAPI is installed.
+             * We register the EventListener here, when PlaceholderAPI is installed.
              * Since all events are in the main class (this class), we simply use "this" */ Bukkit.getPluginManager().registerEvents(this, this);